Solar Telescope Observing @ Saguaro NP – East

 612-396-8839

-Saguaro National Park WEST
+Saguaro National Park EAST

-Tucson, AZ United States
+Tucson, AZ 85730 United States

-Star Party is open to the Public.
-Event is free but park admission fees apply.
+Star Party is free but national park admission fees apply.

 Weather dependent.
 For real-time updates, follow this event on the Tucson Amateur Astronomy Association Facebook Events Page: https://www.facebook.com/TucsonAstronomy/events